Yuhan-Chang-0915/Yuhan-Chang-0915/README.md

-- 👋 Hi, I’m @Yuhan-Chang
+- 👋 Hi there, I’m Yuhan(Hannah)!
+I came from China, and I am a college computer science student at @UCSD
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in (pretty much) everything about software
-- 🌱 I’m currently learning react
+- 🌴 Currently I use python, Flask and Linux a lot, I also know Java, Android development, Front-end, and etc
-- 💞️ I’m looking to collaborate on any open sources projects!
+- 💞️ I’m looking to collaborate on any open sources projects and I am interested in any internship opportunities!
+- 🌲 Here's the link to my resume:
-- 📫 How to reach me hannahchang2000@gmail.com
+- 📫 Please shoot me an email if you want to hang out!! hannahchang2000@gmail.com

 <!---
 Yuhan-Chang-0915/Yuhan-Chang-0915 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.